RonYaacov/youtube-bot/README.md

 # youtube-bot
-Ad skip bot first project created at 2019
+Ad skip bot first project created at 2019 as a first project